Toxic Chemical Exposure Lawsuit

 An experienced hazardous chemical exposure lawyer could help injured or ill employees to pursue claims against their negligent railroad employers.

-How a Railroad Worker Might Face Exposure to Dangerous Substances
+How a Railroad Worker is Exposed to Dangerous Substances

 Working for a railroad remains a labor-intensive profession.
 Even with the aid of modern technology, many of the tasks on the railroad still require muscle power.
 The necessary proximity to one’s work could leave these employees vulnerable to toxic substances that could cause severe health problems.
 Railroad employees may be exposed to substances such as asbestos, diesel fumes and exhaust, coal dust, sand dust (silica), and the fumes from solvents and welding.